BrianOkum/BrianOkum.github.io/index.md

 ### Standard Operating Procedures
 Process documentation ensuring consistent, efficient manufacturing operations.
 Step-by-step guides that maintain quality, reduce errors, and may double as training material.

-- I write [longform SOPs](https://brianokum.github.io/SOP-longform.pdf) that may be hundred pages long.
+- I write [longform SOPs](https://brianokum.github.io/SOP-longform.pdf) that may be hundreds of pages long.
 These utilize text-based instructions and multiple media formats to guide internal staff through complex assembly and quality steps.

 - I also write shortform SOPs that rely primarily on one instructional mode (e.g. [photography](SOP_imagebased.pdf) or [text-based](x)) for simplicity and efficiency.
 These work well for simple procedures.